CharmingBeetle/BudgetApp/README.md

-# Miss Capital Budjet App
+# Miss Capital Budget App

 ## 📚 Project Overview
 This BudgetApp is an short project developed as part of the Code First Girls JavaScript course.
 It demonstrates fundamental JavaScript concepts through a practical budget tracking application.